Webpage created: September 15, 2019

 At this point Mr Walter Richardson Fox's son returned to help his father run the business but the younger son, Sergeant (Air Gunner) Terence Rochfort Fox, went missing, presumed dead, on September 6th 1943 while serving with number 427 Royal Canadian Air Force in a night bombing raid over Germany.
 His plane had taken off from Leeming, in West Yorkshire, on the night of September 5th 1943 but did not return.
 The Officer Commanding, Wing Commander R S Turnbull, wrote to his father: 'I would like to assure you also how much we all honour the heroic sacrifice your son has made for the cause of humanity in the service of the British Commonwealth of Nations.'

-In 1945 the business was purchased by two brothers, Mr A H Reeves and Mr F G Reeves, and thence traded as Messrs F J Reeves and Fox, Eliott Ltd.
+In 1945 the business was purchased by two brothers, Mr A H Reeves and Mr F G Reeves, and thence traded as Messrs F J Reeves and Fox, Eliott Limited.

 Mr Walter Richardson Fox died at his home in Penlee Gardens, Stoke, Plymouth, on Sunday November 4th 1951 at the age of 84 years.
-During his life he had been managing director of both Messrs Fox, Eliott & Company Ltd and Messrs West of England Joinery Company Ltd. He had been treasurer of the Devonport and Stonehouse Habitation of the Primrose League and a Justice of the Peace.
+During his life he had been managing director of both Messrs Fox, Eliott and Company Limited and Messrs West of England Joinery Company Limited.
+He had been treasurer of the Devonport and Stonehouse Habitation of the Primrose League and a Justice of the Peace.
 At one time he represented Devon County at football and was also an active participant in hockey, golf, yachting and shooting.

-The business still traded separately until 1964 when the names were merged as Messrs F J Reeves & Company Ltd.
+The business still traded separately until 1964 when the names were merged as Messrs F J Reeves and Company Limited.

 It is not known when the timber yard at Millbay or Richmond Walk closed down.